 The Company accounts for uncertain tax positions in accordance with the provisions of FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes" (FIN 48), which it adopted on January 1, 2007.
 The implementation of FIN 48 required the Company to make subjective assumptions and judgments regarding income tax exposure.
 Interpretations of and guidance surrounding income tax laws and regulations change over time, and these may change the Company's subjective assumptions, which in turn, affect amounts recognized in the condensed consolidated balance sheets and statements of income.
-Adoption of FIN 48 is described more fully in Note 11.
+Accounting for uncertain tax positions is described more fully in Note 11.